Mimax92/mysocialweb/README.md

 this is my second website.
 Django, Python, PostgreSQL

-https://fathomless-springs-67545.herokuapp.com/
+It's deploy on Heroku server(because i am using trial server, photos display may not working properly (DB is cleaing from img files ech 30 minutes). https://fathomless-springs-67545.herokuapp.com/

 Functionalities (below you can find screens from page)
 1. Login and user creation